paritytech/polkadot/roadmap/implementers-guide/src/runtime/router.md

 /// - there should be no other dangling channels in `HrmpChannels`.
 HrmpIngressChannelsIndex: map ParaId => Vec<ParaId>;
 HrmpEgressChannelsIndex: map ParaId => Vec<ParaId>;
+/// Storage for the messages for each channel.
+/// Invariant: cannot be non-empty if the corresponding channel in `HrmpChannels` is `None`.
 HrmpChannelContents: map HrmpChannelId => Vec<InboundHrmpMessage>;
 /// Maintains a mapping that can be used to answer the question:
 /// What paras sent a message at the given block number for a given reciever.
 HrmpChannelDigests: map ParaId => Vec<(BlockNumber, Vec<ParaId>)>;